awsdocs/amazon-ec2-user-guide/doc_source/connection-prereqs.md

 **To get the instance fingerprint**

-1. On your local computer \(not on the instance\), use the [get\-console\-output](https://docs.aws.amazon.com/cli/latest/reference/ec2/get-console-output.html) \(AWS CLI\) command as follows to obtain the fingerprint:
+1. On your local computer \(not on the instance\), use the [get\-console\-output](https://docs.aws.amazon.com/cli/latest/reference/ec2/get-console-output.html) \(AWS CLI\) command as follows to obtain the fingerprint of the instance\.
+If the output is large, you can pipe the output to a text file where it might be easier to read\.

    ```
-   aws ec2 get-console-output --instance-id instance_id --output text
+   aws ec2 get-console-output --instance-id instance_id --output text > temp.txt
    ```

 1. Here is an example of what you should look for in the output\.
 The exact output can vary by the operating system, AMI version, and whether you had AWS create the key\.